drblaui/Firefox-Link-to-QR-Code/README.md

 ![Demonstration of the Context Menu Action](/screenshots/contextAction.gif)
 > Important Note: This features requires your permission for the current website to open popups

+## Installation
+Since I did not put this onto the Firefox Addons Hub, you can download the xpi [here](https://github.com/drblaui/Firefox-Link-to-QR-Code/releases/).
+Firefox should try to automatically install the extension upon download

 ## Todo
 - Style